utpalmtbi/The-Founder-Effect-Simulation/README.md

 # The-Founder-Effect-Simulation
-This repository contains an R script for simulating and visualizing the founder effect over multiple generations.
+This repository contains R scripts for simulating and visualizing the founder effect over multiple generations.
 The founder effect is a phenomenon in population genetics where a new population is established by a small number of individuals, leading to reduced genetic variation.
 This tool helps to understand the dynamics of allele frequency changes due to random genetic drift.
 This code is part of this blog post: https://sites.google.com/view/ublab-org/blog/the-founder-effect-simulation?authuser=0

+## Use
+Run script.R

 ## Features
 - Simulates allele frequency changes in a founding population.